How to Modernize a Split Level Home

 - Exterior: Add trim under the soffit.
 The soffit is the roof overhang on your home.
 When you add trim underneath and paint it a color that contrasts with your siding, it has a bold highlighting effect.

 - Exterior: Frame the double front windows.
-If you have double front windows that feel small and far apart, frame them both in, which will visually tie them together.
+If you have double front windows that feel small and far apart, frame them both in to visually tie them together.
 You could even create a decorative accent panel between the windows that matches the trim or provides an unexpected pop of color.

 3. Rethink the Entryway